I may get paid commission for purchases made after clicking a link in this post.

 Step 5: Add in any other important content

-Next you need to consider any other important content you need to schedule into 2019.
+Next, you need to consider any other important content you need to schedule into 2023.
 Sometimes we have content that we know is important to write but doesn’t have a fixed date.

 Step 6: Check if your categories are balanced

 The next step is to check how balanced your categories are looking.
-Having a roughly equal number of blog posts in each category is important for SEO.
+Having a roughly similar number of blog posts in each category is good for SEO.

 Step 7: Identify additional content needed

-From your analysis of your categories in step 6, you can figure out how many additional blog posts you need to write for each category in order to have perfectly balanced categories by the end of 2019.
+From your analysis of your categories in step 6, you can figure out how many additional blog posts you need to write for each category in order to have well balanced categories by the end of 2023.